Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Dragonera Cliffs Camping Vrisi

 Dragonera Cliffs Camping in Vrisi, below the Mpougazi climbing sectors, is a family-owned, simple, clean, and quiet place.
-Very welcoming and kind, the owner greeted us with a welcome basket and would occasionally treat us with homemade cake or pancakes.
-We stayed in a tent, but it was mostly vans in the campsite while we were there and it wasn’t crowded at all.
-There’s also a bungalow and two caravans for rent at this campsite.
+Very welcoming and kind, the owners greeted us with a welcome basket and would occasionally treat us with finger-licking homemade cakes.
+We stayed in a tent in November, and there were mostly vans in the campsite at the time, and not crowded at all.
+There are also a wooden bungalow and two caravans for rent at this campsite, which can prove a good solution for when it’s colder.

 Accommodation